-In the fall of 2013 the Yale Library launched Articles+.
-Powered by Summon, Articles+ provides a tool that lets patrons search concurrently across thousands of journals and newspapers.
-Articles+ also powers the search of database titles.
-The project is a new effort to provide an easy, single search of most electronic resources licensed by the Yale University Library.
+The Yale Library launched its Articles+ discovery system in August of 2013.
+Powered by ProQuest's Summon service, Articles+ lets patrons search concurrently across thousands of journals and newspapers.
+This service provides an easy, single search of most electronic resources licensed by the Yale University Library.
 The content includes full-text and abstracts of journal articles, newspapers, and some online reference materials.
-Users may search Articles+ by keywords or subjects and very quickly be presented with a range of results that can be further refined through filters such as dates, subjects or language.
+Users may search Articles+ by keywords or subjects and very quickly be presented with a range of results that can be further refined through filters (facets) such as dates, subjects or language.

 Library IT staff working on the project